Dewy Skin vs. Oily Skin: How to Know the Difference

 Want to go from oily to dewy?
 Find out how to toe the line between shine and radiance.

-Visually, the fine line between dewy skin and oily skin can be tricky for some people to navigate.
+Visually, the fine line between and can be tricky for some people to navigate.
 After all, they look the same, right?
 Wrong.
 On the contrary, dewy skin looks very different from oily skin.
 The latter is also the result of varying factors.
 Learn the differences between dewy and oily skin.
 Plus, find out how you can achieve that radiant, healthy glow.

-On the other hand, is the product of internal and external hydration.
-Practice a regular skincare routine that promotes moisturization, exfoliation, and radiance.
+On the other hand, is the product of internal and external .
+Practice a regular skincare routine for dewy skin – usually, this promotes moisturization, exfoliation, and radiance.
 Dewy skin is not a skin type but a result of skin care.
-Appearance-wise, it looks fresh and hydrated.
+Appearance-wise, it and hydrated.
 “Glowing” is another way to describe it.
 The shine is focused on specific points where the light hits, like the tops of the cheeks.
 You can manufacture this glow by adding light-reflecting makeup or creams to these areas.

 If the shine on your face builds up throughout the day and it feels like it’s covered in a slippery film, your skin is likely more oily than dewy.